angry-monsters/angry-monsters.github.io/README.md

 - remove option for only 1 paragon pool

 ## Known Bugs
-- CON Modifier of -5 sometimes gives negative HD with a positive modifier
+- If CON Modifier is less than average HD, gives negative number of HD